The Pontryagin Class for Pre-Courant Algebroids: Introduction

-In this paper, we find that the Jacobiator $J$ of a pre-Courant algebroid is totally skew-symmetric, and satisfies some ``closed'' condition naturally.
+In this paper, we find that the Jacobiator $J\in \huaC^3(E,\ker(\rho))$ in a pre-Courant algebroid $(E,(\cdot,\cdot)_+,\rho,\circ)$ is totally skew-symmetric, and satisfies some ``closed'' condition naturally, i.e. $\partial J=0$.
+Equivalently, $\huaD J^\flat=0$, where $J^\flat\in C^4(E)$ is defined by $J^\flat(e_1,e_2,e_3,e_4)=(J(e_1,e_2,e_3),e_4)_+$.
 Thus, it is not necessary to assume that the Jacobiator is controlled by something in advance.
-In fact, we showed in this paper that {\bf $\mbox{pre-CA}=H\mbox{-twisted~ CA}.$}

-Since twisted Courant algebroids by closed $4$-forms arise from the study of three dimensional sigma models with Wess-Zumino term naturally, it will be interesting to study the physical meaning of a general pre-Courant algebroid.
+In fact, we showed in this paper that {\bf $\mbox{pre-CA}=H\mbox{-twisted~ CA}.$} Since twisted Courant algebroids by closed $4$-forms arise from the study of three dimensional sigma models with Wess-Zumino term naturally, it will be interesting to study the physical meaning of a general pre-Courant algebroid.
+The Pontryagin class for a quadratic Lie algebroid $\huaA$ was introduced in \cite{dissection} as the obstruction of $\huaA$ to be the ample Lie algebroid of a Courant algebroid.
+Please also see \cite{firstP} for more information about the Pontryagin class.
+We define the equivalence class $[J^\flat]$ as the Pontryagin class for a pre-Courant algebroid, and show that it is the obstruction to be deformed into a Courant algebroid.

 It turns out that, one can obtain a Leibniz 2-algebra as well as a Lie 2-algebra associated to a pre-Courant algebroids.
 It is surprised that the Leibniz 2-algebra associated to the deformed pre-Courant algebroid is isomorphic to the Leibniz 2-algebra associated to the original one.
-Since the closed 4-form is exact in an exact twisted Courant algebroid, it turns out that the Leibniz 2-algebra associated to the exact twisted Courant algebroid by a closed 4-form is isomorphic to the Leibniz algebra associated to the Courant algebroid.
+Since the closed 4-form is exact in an exact twisted Courant algebroid, it turns out that the Leibniz 2-algebra associated to the exact twisted Courant algebroid by a closed 4-form is isomorphic to the strict Leibniz algebra associated to the standard Courant algebroid.

 It is known that a coisotropic action of a quadratic Lie algebra on a manifold could give a Courant algebroid.
-We introduce the notion of twisted action.
-A coisotropic twisted action of a quadratic Lie algebra on a manifold give rise to a pre-Courant algebroid.
+We introduce the notion of a twisted action.
+A coisotropic twisted action of a quadratic Lie algebra on a manifold gives rise to a pre-Courant algebroid.
 We also study transitive pre-Courant algebroids in detail.